 - Supports to consume new PFD information from NWDAF.

+Editor's note: AF as consumer is FFS.
+Why does an AF need analytics about its own application?
+And how can privacy issues with applications from another AFs be prevented?

 You made that "new PFDs for updated PFDs".
 This is not understandable at all.
 Reverted that change

 I suggest to use PFD information as analytics output consistently.
 If is still the PFDF that determines PFDs out of it